Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** user submitted a save name to Game

 **Postconditions:**
-* User saw a message denoting that save operation was successful.
+* Message was shown to user notifying of successful operation.

 ---